-Moving your older adult into assisted living might be one of the hardest decisions you’ll have to make in your life.
+Moving an older adult into assisted living might be one of the most complex decisions you’ll ever have to make.

 So many caregivers are feeling guilty about “putting mom in assisted living” – moving their parent, spouse, relative, or close friend to assisted living, a nursing home, or memory care.

-But when caring for someone at home becomes dangerous or nearly impossible, it’s absolutely necessary to move them to a place where they’ll be safe and get the care they need.
+But when caring for someone at home becomes dangerous or nearly impossible, it is necessary to move them to a place where they can be safe and get the care they need.

 It hurts when you have negative thoughts and feelings about a decision you were forced to make.